How do you stack up against your industry peers?

 What are your strengths to build on?
 What are your opportunities to improve?
 Where do you follow, or not follow, industry best practice?
 How do we get the organization to want to take action to improve knowledge sharing?

-DB Kay will spend a day of meetings and observations on-site with you to answer these questions in a summary KCS and KM assessment report, including recommendations for high-value transformations and quick wins.
-Topics include:
+DB Kay will spend a day or two of meetings and observations with you to answer these questions in a summary KCS and KM assessment report.
+We provide recommendations for high-value transformations and quick wins.
+Recommendations will include how to

-- Measures and dashboards used to manage the business, assess staff and team performance, and determine the business benefit of support initiatives (including ROI analyses of the knowledge initiative and its associated technology investments)
+- Use the right measures and dashboards to manage the business, assess staff and team performance, and determine the business benefit of support initiatives

-- Practices for knowledge capture and creation, maintenance and improvement, reuse, publication, and retirement
+- Implement effective knowledge capture and creation, maintenance and improvement, reuse, publication, and retirement

-The outcome is leadership engagement, enthusiasm about what’s working well, and a desire to improve.
+The outcome is an action plan for your knowledge program.
 Design workshops that follow Rapid Assessments are especially effective.